This is the featured image of the Ambient House FX blog article.

 1. Open FM8

-2. Activate 3 operators (D, E, F) and the filter (Z).
+2. Activate three operators (D, E, F) and the filter (Z).
 Use all sine waves.

-4. Send the entire output (100) of operator F to the filter (Z) and all of that filtered sound to the output.
+4. Send the entire output (100) of operator F to the filter (Z) and all that filtered sound to the output.

 5. Change the ratio for operator E to something like 3.6.
 This will bring out the metallic side-bands.
-(See Blog: FM Synthesis)

 6. Change the ratio for operator D to something like 12.

-8. Make Z a high-pass filter and move the cutoff to something around 500 Hz with a little bit of resonance.
+8. Make Z a high-pass filter and move the cutoff to something around 500 Hz with a bit of resonance.

 10. Add some reverb.